Type 1 diabetes

 Type 1 diabetes can develop at any age, although it typically develops in children and young adults, usually before the age of 30.

-Whether you have had diabetes for some time or are newly diagnosed, our program offers you and your family the knowledge and self-care skills necessary to live a healthy life.
+Whether you have had diabetes for some time or are newly diagnosed, Providence offers you and your family the knowledge and self-care skills necessary to live a healthy life.
 Our goal is to help you live well – and to keep you well informed.